m0rning/Le-quattro-stagioni/README.md

 # Le-quattro-stagioni

-create angular app ( use latest Angular version ) using following layout https://wireframe.cc/M438ld
+create an angular app ( use the latest Angular version ) using the following layout https://wireframe.cc/M438ld

 ## How to run the server locally: